 The word “simplicity” does not mean we must be simplistic or narrow, dull and one-dimensional.
 Not at all.
 It refers to a single-minded allegiance to God where He is the Centre around which we find our orbit; the essential Source that fans us into full flame, the Sustainer that brings every colour of Divine Life into our beings.
 And the pointed implication is that this requires no artificial props or external life-support systems.
 “In Him we live and move and have our being” (Acts 17:28).

-Simplicity does not mean we become suspicious or phobic about everything (into which so many in ‘house church’ circles sadly lapse); it simply means we learn to be content in Him in our midst, vigilant to avoid becoming dependent on anything else – whether this be a style of worship, a person or leader, a specific gifting such as teaching or prophecy, a course or programme, blah blah blah.
+Simplicity does not mean we become suspicious or phobic about everything (into which so many in ‘house church’ circles sadly lapse); it simply means we learn to be content in Him in our midst, vigilant to avoid becoming dependent on anything else—whether this be a style of worship, a person or leader, a specific gifting such as teaching or prophecy, a course or programme, or so on.

-The question we regularly ask of ourselves as Christ-followers is:
+The questions we regularly ask of ourselves as Christ-followers are:

-- “Am I essentially connected to Father through Christ by the Spirit?
-Am I living out of a firsthand, vital relationship with the Godhead?”
+“Am I essentially connected to Father through Jesus by the Spirit?
+Am I living out of a vital, firsthand relationship with the Godhead?”
 (Ephesians 2:18)

-And the question we ask often as Kingdom communities is:
+And the questions we ask often as Kingdom communities are:

-Since then we have seen pioneers and church planters sown into several nations as we’ve kept the missional fires of the Spirit in full flame and assisted people – as part of what we do as simple church rather than a separate department or strategy – in responding to His prompting to “go”.
+Since then we have seen pioneers and church planters sown into several nations as we’ve kept the missional fires of the Spirit in full flame and assisted people in responding to His prompting to “go”.
 Natural parents raise their children to release them to be parents in themselves.
 Likewise, we’ve tried to become spiritual fathers who put our sons on our shoulders so that they full their Kingdom destiny; rather than keeping them in our shadows to fulfil our church vision.

 Has it cost us something?
 Everything!

-From selling all the properties we owned as a church over a decade ago (which seemed so difficult to do, but in light of what was to come was a cake-walk);
+- From selling all the properties we owned as a church over a decade ago (which seemed so difficult to do at the time, but in light of what was to come, it was a cakewalk);

-to moving numerous times as a family to model this missional lifestyle (my oldest daughter had moved nine times before her eighth birthday);
+- to moving numerous times as a family to model this missional lifestyle (my eldest daughter had moved nine times before her eighth birthday);